juke2/monte-carlo_monty-hall/README.md

 ## Setup

 To build the dependencies for this repository locally, run the following command in nixOS.
-You may need to remove the WSL modules.

 ```
 sudo nixos-rebuild switch -I nixos-config=configuration.nix
 ```

+If you are running on a system other than nixOS-wsl, try using the file "configuration-not-wsl.nix" instead

 Then, to install python dependencies, run the following command in the calculating-pi directory: